We are working to provide at least one Bible for every Christian household in Kakuma refugee camp, Kenya.

 Project Partner: National Council of Churches, Kenya

-We are working together with French churches to extend community and support to asylum-seekers and refugees in Northern France.
+We are working together with French churches to extend community and support to asylum-seekers and refugees in Lille, France.

 There is a great need for ministry centres in France in which refugees feel welcome and have opportunity to receive helpful information and personal support - places in which local churches can connect with refugees in ways that offer community, bring hope and strengthen faith.